Automattic/wp-calypso/packages/packaged-tour/README.md

 # packaged-tour

 A React tour library for generating guided tours.
-It carries a simple API via configuration and allows any contennt to be rendered for step and minimized views.
-Contains optional effects (like spotlight or overlay) that can be enabled/disabled depending on use.
+It carries a simple API via configuration and allows any content to be rendered for step and minimized views.
+Contains optional effects (like spotlight and overlay) that can be enabled/disabled depending on desired use.

 ## Usage